Encroachment Permits & Agreements

 2. Provide the City with a sketch or plans of the project.
 Include the right-of-way or property line, and the improvements contemplated by the project.
 Photos are beneficial.

-5. If your application is approved, the Encroachment Agreement will then be drawn up by the City and sent to you.
-You will need to execute the agreement in the presence of a notary.
-Return the executed agreement and the required insurance certificates.
+4. If your application is approved, the Encroachment Agreement will then be drawn up by the City and sent to you.
+You will need to execute the agreement in the presence of a notary and return it to the City.
 Also attach a legal description of your property (as shown on the Grant Deed for the property).
-Before the City takes final action to record the agreement against the property, all proof of required insurance must be in good order.